-1 Maximum in vestment, as a % of Sub-Fund net assets (exp pect where noted) Category of securities In any one issuer In aggregate Other restrictions Exceptions A. Transferable securities and money market instruments issued or guaranteed by a sovereign nation, any EU public local authority, or any public international body to which one or more EU Membe States belongs.
-35% A Sub-Fund may invest up to 100% of its assets in securities issued or guaranteed by an EU Member State, its local authorities or agencies, or by a state accepted by the CSSF (being at the date of this Prospectus, a member state of the OECD or of the G20 or Singapore) or by a public international bodies of which one or more EU Member State belongs as few as six issues of the same issuers if it is investing in accordance with the principle of risk spreading and meets both of the following criteria: • the securities are from at least six different issues • it invests no more than 30% of its net assets in any one issue The exception described for row C applies to this row as well.
+Maximum investment, as a % of Sub-Fund net assets (expect where noted) Category of securities In any one issuer Ir n aggregate Other restrictions Exceptions A. Transferable securities and money market instruments issued or guaranteed by a sovereign nation, any EU public local authority, or any public international body to which one or more EU Membe States belongs.
+35% 35% A Sub-Fund may invest up to 100% of its assets in securities issued or guaranteed by an EU Member State, its local authorities or agencies, or by a state accepted by the CSSF (being at the date of this Prospectus, a member state of the OECD or of the G20 or Singapore) or by a public international bodies of which one or more EU Member State belongs as few as six issues of the same issuers if it is investing in accordance with the principle of risk spreading and meets both of the following criteria: • the securities are from at least six different issues • it invests no more than 30% of its net assets in any one issue The exception described for row C applies to this row as well.
 B. Covered bonds (as defined under article 3, point 1 of Directive (EU) 2019/2162 of the European Parliament and of the Council of 27 November 2019 on the issue of covered bonds and covered bond public supervision), and bonds issued before 8 July 2022 by a credit institution whose registered office is in a EU Member State and which is subject by law, to special public supervision designed to protect bondholders.
-80% in any issuer in whose bonds a Sub-Fund has invested more than 5% of assets.
-C. Any transferable securities and money market instruments other than those described in rows A and B above.
-10% 20% 20% in transferable securities and money market instruments within the same group.
-40% in aggregate in all issuers in which a Sub-Fund has invested more than 5% of its assets (does not include deposits and OTC derivative contracts with financial institutions subject to prudential supervision and securities referred to under rows A and B). benchmark for its market and is recognised by the CSSF.
-This 20% increases to 35% (but for one issuer only) in exceptional circumstances, such as when the security is highly dominant in the regulated market in D. Credit institution deposits.
+80% in any issuer in whose bonds a Sub-Fund has invested more than 5% of assets. • 10% 20% in transferable securities and money market instruments within the same group.
+40% in aggregate in all issuers in which a Sub-Fund has invested more than 5% of its assets (does not include deposits and OTC derivative contracts with financial institutions subject to prudential supervision and securities such as when the security is highly dominant in the regulated market in D. Credit institution deposits.
 E. OTC derivatives with a counterparty that is a credit institution as defined in row 8 above (first table in section).
-20% Max risk exposure 10% F. OTC derivatives with any other counterparty.
+20% Max risk exposure 10% referred to under rows A and B). which it trades.
+F. OTC derivatives with any other counterparty.
 Max risk exposure 5%